 1. “Suck” is the first phase of how a jet engine works

-The air enters (is sucked into) the engine through those metal fan blades in the front.
+The air enters (is sucked into) the engine through those metal fan blades (also referred to as “impeller blades”) in the front.

 After the air passes the fan blades in the front of the engine, fuel is also introduced and sucked in, where it is mixed with air.